expo/fyi/wsl.md

 ## Connecting to an Expo dev server running from WSL (LAN-compatible)

-To make Expo work from WSL just like it would on any other machine connected directly to your LAN, we need to forward traffic from the WSL virtual machine to the host Windows environment
+To make Expo work from WSL just like it would on any other machine connected directly to your LAN, we need to forward traffic from the WSL virtual machine to the host Windows environment.

 ### Forwarding traffic from the WSL VM